 Credit and Purchase cards allow goods and services to be purchased and charges made electronically.
-All Credit and Purchase cards issued to officers remain the property of the Council and must only be used by the named card holder for business purposes, where there is no other appropriate method of making payment.
+All Credit and Purchase cards issued to officers remain the property of the Council and must only be used for business purposes.
 No personal purchases or cash withdrawals are permitted.

 All purchases made with a Council credit or purchase card must be supported by a VAT receipt where relevant.
-If there is any doubt about whether a VAT receipt is required, clarification should be sought from the Executive Compliance Unit within Internal Audit.
+If there is any doubt about whether a VAT receipt is required, clarification should be sought from the Executive Compliance Team within Internal Audit.